offroutework/infoSeeker_ai/README.md

 # infoSeeker_ai
-<head>This is an model that use wikipedia,web search, weather, latest news.</head>
+<br>This is an model that use wikipedia,web search, weather, latest news.</br>

 <li>Use "who is _____". (for wikipedia)</li>
 <li>Use "Latest News". (for latest news information)</li>